 Most charter schools are designed with intent of providing smaller class sizes compared to traditional public schools.
 Smaller classes sizes allow students better access to instructional support and maximize opportunities for one-on-one time support.
 At Edge, our class sizes are capped at 22 students per class.
 Small class sizes allow our teachers to personalize the instruction for each student and to easily assess each student’s needs.

 Many charter schools were created to specialize in a particular area, such as fine arts, math and science, or project based learning.
-Each charter school usually clearly defines their area of focus on their website and in print materials.
+Each charter school clearly defines their area of focus on their website and in print materials.
 This gives prospective students and parents more information to match a school that fits their student’s needs.
-At Edge our unique focus is in helping students recover credit if they are behind and accelerate their learning if they are already caught up.
+At Edge our unique focus is in helping students recover credit if they are behind or accelerate their learning if they are already caught up.
 We also focus on diagnosing skill gaps and building structures and support to help students build up their skills.

 Inclusive school community

 Most charter schools actively build and maintain an inclusive school culture that embraces and celebrates the uniqueness of all stakeholders.
 Charter schools are public schools which means any student can attend.
 At Edge, students are given a voice and have numerous opportunities to get involved in the school.
+At Edge, students can be themselves!

-Charter schools were created with the intent of improving student achievement results by giving charter schools more curricular, instructional, and managerial freedom than traditional public schools in exchange for greater accountability.
+Charter schools were created with the intent of improving student achievement results by giving charter schools more curricular, instructional, and managerial freedom compared to traditional public schools, in exchange for greater accountability.
 A charter school’s contract with the Arizona State Board For Charter Schools contains specific goals for student achievement.
 Schools that do not achieve these goals risk being closed.
 At Edge, students are held accountable through goal setting and progress monitoring with their teachers.
 Teachers and school leadership meet every two weeks to review student progress, celebrate success, and plan interventions for students who are struggling.